rsspdc/checklists/checklists/specific-record.md

 - [ ] Record is Citable
 	- [ ]  	🥉Bronze (easy): A [CITATION.cff](https://citation-file-format.github.io/) file exists in the code repository to provide citational metadata about your project
-	- [ ]  	🥈Silver (easy): bronze plus the project has persistent resolvable identifier such as a DOI or SWHID, with which it can be referenced, which has been minted for the project using a tool like [zenodo](https://zenodo.org/) or [Software Heritage's Archive](https://www.softwareheritage.org/) to store an archival the project.
+	- [ ]  	🥈Silver (easy): bronze plus the project has persistent resolvable identifier such as a DOI or SWHID, with which it can be referenced, which has been minted for the project using a tool like [zenodo](https://zenodo.org/) or [Software Heritage's Archive](https://www.softwareheritage.org/) to store an archival copy of the project.
 	- [ ]  	🥇Gold (intermediate): silver plus:
 		- [ ] Contributions are credited using a suitable contributor roles ontology or taxonomy (CROT) such as [CrediT](https://credit.niso.org/),[ScoRo](http://www.sparontologies.net/ontologies/scoro),[CRO](https://github.com/data2health/contributor-role-ontology), or [TaDiRAH](https://tadirah.info/).
 		- [ ] All contributors are identified by their [ORCID](https://orcid.org/) or other suitable persistent identifier